List of Devious Maids characters: Deion

 Deion (Issac Ryan Brown) is Evelyn and Adrian's foster son.

 Joy

 Joy (Joy Osmanski) is Dr. Neff's maid and Zoila's rival.

+Party Goer

+Party Goer (Janine LaManna) is attending the celebration hosted by the Powells in honor of Marisol's new book.

 Introduced in season four

 Benjamin Pacheco

 Benjamin "Ben" Pacheco (Carlos Ponce) is a member of The Circle, in cahoots with Peri.

 Peter Hudson

 Peter Hudson (James Denton) is the head of the movie studio producing the film adaptation of Marisol's book.
 He's also Genevieve's former husband.

 Kyle

 Kyle (Ryan McPartlin) is Zoila's neighbor.

 Frances

 Frances (Stephanie Faracy) is Kyle's mother and the head of The Circle.

 Shannon Greene

 Shannon Greene (Katherine LaNasa) is Peri's sister.

 Kill Face

 Stuart "Kill Face" Pearlman (Owen Harn) is a fellow inmate Spence befriends in prison.